mdhodges/test/README.md

-# test
+# stat6306introdatascience
-Test Repo
-#This testrepo is for all my MSDS6303 assignments.
+Files and projects for Stat 6306 Introduction to Data Science